Characterizing and Optimizing End-to-End Systems for Private Inference: Discussion and Further Optimizations

 \textbf{Accelerating HE:} With the GC computational cost reduced, we see HE (red) emerge as the next major computational bottleneck.
 Prior work has been published on accelerators for HE as applied to private inference.
 Recent works have shown that special hardware can achieve 3-5 orders of magnitude speedup relative to CPU execution~\cite{reagen2021cheetah, samardzic2021f1, samardzic2022craterlake}.
 Since we are working at a high level, we conservatively assume HE can be sped up by 1000$\times$.
 HE 1000$\times$ in Figure~\ref{fig:analysis} shows that assuming an HE accelerator further reduces PI latency from 645 seconds to 492 seconds, a speedup of 1.31$\times$.
 Here again, the online latency remains largely the same, as HE is processed entirely during the offline phase.
 Looking at the remaining time breakdown, we notice that all substantial sources of latency are incurred as communication time due to the MPC protocols.

 \textbf{Next Generation Wireless:} One obvious solution to reduce communication time is to increase bandwidth.
 Here we optimistically assume that a future wireless generation, likely well beyond 6G~\cite{asghar2022evolution}, will provide 10$\times$ more bandwidth.
 The results are shown in Figure~\ref{fig:analysis} as BW 10$\times$, and we find the end-to-end PI latency is sped up by 9.1$\times$, dropping from 492 to 54 seconds with online-only taking 12 seconds.
-The savings from the significant bandwidth savings resurface the high GC garbling times, which now take 10\% of the offline latency.
-Considering both computational and communication overheads we observe that all significant overheads are now caused by the ReLUs (implemented with GCs).
+Significant bandwidth savings resurface the high GC garbling times, which now take 10\% of the offline latency.
+Considering both computational and communication overheads we observe that all significant overheads are now caused by GC ReLUs.

 \textbf{PI-Friendly Neural Architectures} At this point, the performance limitations are due to ReLU.
 This is in stark contrast to performance limitations of plaintext inference, where ReLU is often an afterthought.
-There has been a recent thrust in the ML community to rethink neural architecture design to make them more PI-amenable, namely by reducing the number of ReLUs~\cite{ghodsi2020cryptonas,cho2021sphynx,lou2020safenet,jha2021deepreduce,cho2022selective}.
+To this end, there has been a recent thrust in the ML community to rethink neural architecture design to make them more PI-amenable, namely by reducing the number of ReLUs~\cite{ghodsi2020cryptonas,cho2021sphynx,lou2020safenet,jha2021deepreduce,cho2022selective}.
 Significant progress has already been made, and by combining techniques achieving a 10$\times$ ReLU reduction seems well within reach.
-In Figure~\ref{fig:analysis} (the bar labeled Fewer ReLUs), we plot the PI runtime assuming 10$\times$ ReLUs have been successfully removed.
+In Figure~\ref{fig:analysis} (Fewer ReLUs), we plot the PI runtime assuming 10$\times$ ReLUs have been successfully removed.
 Reducing ReLUs has many positive effects: less garbling and evaluation time, less garbled circuit communication, less OT communication, and less storage pressure.
 These benefits culminate in a PI speedup of 9$\times$, bringing PI inference down to 6 seconds, of which only 1.63 seconds is online.
 And while this is a significant speedup from our starting point, the total latency is still far from achieving plaintext-level speeds.
 Going forward, we encourage and welcome researchers to find innovative research avenues and design novel approaches to private inference that bridge this gap.